-Scientists at the University of Scranton, Pennsylvania, had recently found that walnuts possess the highest levels of polyphenolic antioxidants of all the edible seeds and nuts.
+Scientists at the University of Scranton, Pennsylvania, had recently concluded that walnuts possess one of the highest levels of polyphenolic antioxidants of all edible seeds and nuts.
 100 g of the nuts carry 13,541 µmol TE (Trolox equivalents) of oxidant radical absorbance capacity (ORAC).
 Eating as many as six to seven walnuts a day could help stave off most of the disease-causing free radicals from the human body.

 They are also packed with several important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.

 They also very are a rich source of minerals such as manganese, copper, potassium, calcium, iron, magnesium, zinc, and selenium.
 Copper is a cofactor for many vital enzymes, including cytochrome C-oxidase and superoxide dismutase (other minerals function as co-factors for this enzyme are manganese and zinc).
 Zinc is a co-factor in many enzymes that regulate growth and development, gonadal development, digestion, and nucleic acid synthesis.
 Selenium is an important micronutrient, which functions as a co-factor for antioxidant enzymes such as glutathione peroxidases.

-Walnut oil has a deliciously nutty aroma and possess excellent astringent properties.
-When applied locally, it helps maintain skin moisture and protect from dryness.
-It has also been employed in cooking.
+Walnut oil has a deliciously nutty aroma and possesses excellent astringent properties.
+When applied locally, it tones-up skin moisture and protects from dryness.
+It is also employed in cooking.
 In traditional medicines, it is used in massage therapy, aromatherapy, and as a “carrier or base oil” in the pharmaceutical, and cosmetic industries.